observablehq/plot/README.md

 Plot.geometry(counties, {fill: d => d.properties.rate})
 ```

 Returns a new geometry mark with the given *data* and *options*.
-If *data* is a GeoJSON feature collection, then the mark’s data is *data*.features; if *data* is a GeoJSON geometry collection, then the mark’s data is *data*.geometries; if *data* is some other GeoJSON object, then the mark’s data is a single-element array of [*data*].
-If the **geometry** option is not specified, *data* is assumed to be a GeoJSON object or an array of GeoJSON objects.
+If *data* is a GeoJSON feature collection, then the mark’s data is *data*.features; if *data* is a GeoJSON geometry collection, then the mark’s data is *data*.geometries; if *data* is some other GeoJSON object, then the mark’s data is the single-element array [*data*].
+If the **geometry** option is not specified, *data* is assumed to be a GeoJSON object or an iterable of GeoJSON objects.

-In addition to the [standard mark options](#marks), the optional **r** channel can be specified to indicate the effective radius (in pixels) of Point and MultiPoint geometries.
-When the radius is specified as a number, it is interpreted as a constant, which defaults to 3 pixels; otherwise it is interpreted as a channel, and uses the *r* scale.
-Features (or geometries) with a nonpositive radius are not drawn.
+In addition to the [standard mark options](#marks), the **r** option controls the size of Point and MultiPoint geometries.
+It can be specified as either a channel or constant.
+When **r** is specified as a number, it is interpreted as a constant radius in pixels; otherwise it is interpreted as a channel and the effective radius is controlled by the *r* scale.
+(As with [dots](#dot), the *r* scale defaults to a *sqrt* scale such that the visual area of a point is proportional to its associated value.)
+If the **r** option is not specified it defaults to 3 pixels.
+Geometries with a nonpositive radius are not drawn.
+If **r** is a channel, geometries will be sorted by descending radius by default.

 #### Plot.sphere(*options*)